coderaiser/cloudcmd/HELP.md

 One file panel
 ---------------
-Cloud Commander can work in one panel mode when screen size can not accommodate second panel or via `--one-file-panel` options flag.
+Cloud Commander can work in one panel mode when your screen size can't accommodate a second panel (such as on mobile or tablet), or via the `--one-file-panel` options flag.
-It could happen when mobile device, tablet or small window size used to work with file manager.

 ![One file panel](/img/screen/one-file-panel.png "One file panel")

-Using as Middleware
+Using as middleware
 ---------------

-Cloud Commander could be used as middleware for `node.js` applications based on [socket.io](http://socket.io "Socket.IO") and [express](http://expressjs.com "Express"):
+Cloud Commander can be used as middleware for `node.js` applications based on [socket.io](http://socket.io "Socket.IO") and [express](http://expressjs.com "Express"):

 Init `package.json`: